CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

 ///   - completion: asynchronous callback
 public func getHistory(currency: Int, tokenAddress: String, walletAddress: String, start: Int, count: Int, crosschain: Int = 1, filters: [String : Any] = [:], completion: @escaping CYBAVOWallet.Callback<CYBAVOWallet.GetAddressHistoryResult>)
 ```

 - Paging query: you can utilize `start` and `count` to fulfill paging query.
+  - For example:
-For example, you can pass `start: transactions.count, count: 10` to get 10 more records when it reaches your load more condition until there's no more transactions.
+    - pass `[start: transactions.count, count: 10]` to get 10 more records when it reaches your load more condition until there's no more transactions.
-Has more: `result.start` + `result.transactions.count` < `result.total`
+    - Has more: `result.start` + `result.transactions.count` < `result.total`
 - Response: list of `Transaction`

     ```swift